slammingprogramming/slammingprogramming/PROFESSIONAL.md

    - Goal: Make at least 10 contributions to open-source projects in the next year, focusing on areas related to ethical hacking and security.

 4. **Launch an Open Source Project:**
-   - Goal: Initiate and complete a personal open-source project by [specific date] that addresses a specific problem in the gaming or tech community.
+   - Goal: Initiate and complete a personal open-source project by 12/01/2025 that addresses a specific problem in the gaming or tech community.

 ## 🌟 Leadership Development
 5. **Enhance Leadership Skills:**